IGF Guitar Circus

 Mary Gardiner, Head Teacher, West Green Primary School

 This is such a deprived area.
-Many children have never been across Newport let alone gone to a concert or the theatre, so it’s amazing for them to have this opportunity to listen to professional
+Many children have never been across Newport let alone gone to a concert or the theatre, so it’s amazing for them to have this opportunity to listen to professional live musicians here in school.

 Sara Rodda, Deputy Head